BhagyeshVikani/SF-Salaries/README.md

 #### Return
 * is_success (boolean) – True if not errors.
 False otherwise

-## To visualization in TensorBoard
+## To visualize in TensorBoard
 Run command in console
 > tensorboard --logdir=\<path-to-logdir\>
+and under tensorboard homepage look under the *Images* tab

 ## Helper functions
 ### image_normalization(image, ubound=255.0, epsilon=1e-07)